Über dieses Buch

 Bücher bei Google Play

-traordinary Spectacle : Toubourai Tamaide falls into Temptation.
+traordinary Spectacle: Toubourai Tamaide falls into Temptation.
 124

-Amusement of the Indians, with Remarks
+Amusement of the Indians, with Remarks upon it: Preparations to

 at the Fort.

-CH A P. XIV..
+CHA P. XIV..

-Observations on the Subject: A Character found among the Indians:
+Obfervations on the Subject: A Character found among the Indians:

-to which the Ancients paid great Veneration : A Robbery at the
+to which the Ancients paid great Veneration: A Robbery at the

-and various Incident's.
+and various Incidents.

 142

-An Account of the Circumnavigation of the island, and various Inci-
+An Account of the Circumnavigation of the Island, and various Inci-

 a Burying-place and Place of Worship, called a Morai.